 - Astigmatism causes overall blurry vision.
 When the cornea curves or flattens unevenly, the result is astigmatism, which disrupts focus of near and distant vision.

-Before a LASIK procedure your eye surgeon will assess detailed measurements of your eye.
+Before a LASIK procedure, your eye surgeon will assess detailed measurements of your eye and assess the overall health of the eye.
+You may be instructed to take a mild sedative medication just prior to the procedure.
+After you are lying comfortably on an operating table, eye-numbing drops will be administered.
 Then he or she will use a special type of cutting laser to precisely alter the curvature of your cornea.
 With each pulse of the laser beam, a tiny amount of corneal tissue is removed, allowing your eye surgeon to flatten the curve of your cornea or make it steeper.

 Most commonly, the surgeon creates a flap in the cornea and then raises it up before reshaping the cornea.
 There are also variations in which a very thin flap is raised or no flap is used at all or no flap at all, is raised.
 Each technique has advantages and disadvantages.